andibakti/BookList/README.md

 # BookList
-This app displays for a specified query a list of books from the Google Books API.
+This app displays, for a specified query, a list of books from the Google Books API.

 ## What does this app accomplish?